Arkhaven logo

 But in the eyes of the teacher, Brittany could do no wrong.
 She was praised.
 She was revered.
 He clapped along to the rhythm, beaming a proud smile.

-Feeling calmer, feeling like there was solid ground under her feet again, she walked the rest of the way home.
+Feeling calmer, like there was solid ground under her feet again, she walked the rest of the way home.

 Slowly, because she wasn’t ready to let go of her dream.